ASFOpenSARlab/opensarlab-docs/user_docs/OpenSARlab_environment.md

 - Ubuntu 18.04

 ### Volume (storage)
 OpenSARlab uses Amazon AWS EBS volumes, mounted to user servers' home directories for storage.
 A snapshot of each volume is taken everyday at 10:00 UTC.
 Only the most recent snapshot is retained.
 Any volumes unused for two days are destroyed, with the latest snapshot retained as a backup.
-Upon the next login, a new EBS volume is created from the snapshot.
-This can take some time (tens of minutes) and users may notice that notebooks load slowly during this period.
+Upon the next login, a new EBS volume is created and data is populated from the snapshot.
+While the volume is created and becomes usable very quickly, populating it with data from the snapshot can take some time (tens of minutes) and users may notice that notebooks load slowly during this period.
 The important takeaway is that user storage is persistent; you will not lose saved work.

 It is incumbent upon users to manage their storage.
 Using up all your storage space will result in the inability to login to OpenSARlab.
 Please contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) if this occurs.
 - 500GB Amazon AWS EBS volume (volume size subject to change)